 Due out in May, the update adds a variety of new AI features, including natural language generation capabilities to explain analytics results to business users, automated segmentation of image elements by computer vision algorithms, and single-click launching of an API to automatically build machine learning models.
 The added features will primarily be available in SAS Viya, the cloud-based analytics suite introduced in 2016 as a more modern alternative to the company's traditional SAS 9 tool set.

-This round of development on the SAS Platform, which underpins both Viya and SAS 9, is part of a $1 billion AI investment SAS plans to make over the next three years.
-The goal, SAS COO and CTO Oliver Schabenberger said, is to help users expand AI-driven analytics "from a science project to operations" -- not just to raise its AI profile to avoid being left behind by other vendors.
+This round of development on the SAS Platform, which underpins both Viya and SAS 9, is part of a $1 billion AI investment that SAS plans to make over the next three years.
+The goal, SAS COO and CTO Oliver Schabenberger said, is to help users expand AI-driven analytics "from a science project to operations" -- not just to raise its own AI profile to avoid being left behind by other advanced analytics vendors.

 "We do not want to add to the hype [about AI], and we do not want to add to the confusion," Schabenberger said in a keynote session at the SAS Global Forum 2019 user conference here.
 "Yes, AI is overhyped, but it's real and it's powerful."